 WHAT TO EXPECT AT OUR WORSHIP GATHERING

-PROFILE: We meet each Sunday morning at Greenwood Mill Community Center (directions).
+PROFILE: We meet each Sunday morning at Greenwood Mill Elementary School (directions).
 Our service formally begins at 10:30am and typically ends around 12:00 pm.
 Though we are not a large church, you'll find a diverse group of people who are mostly in their 20-50s.
 Our members are very warm and friendly; but we encourage you to be bold and introduce yourself.

 WORSHIP: We love gathering together to worship God in spirit and in truth.
 When we come to the Sunday morning service, we come as participants, not consumers.
 We come to do something; namely, to worship God.
 During our time together, we endeavor to ensure that all eyes are on God.
 As a result, He does something in us.
 At the heart of our meeting is the conviction that God breathes life into his people through his word.
 That is why we speak of our time together as Word-saturated worship; where we read the Word, pray the Word, sing the Word, preach the Word, and see the Word (through baptism and communion).